SolarNetwork/solarnetwork-node/net.solarnetwork.node.setup.stomp/README.md

  | `Declined`       | `422`        | The command was recognized but not executed because of a client problem. |
  | _exception_      | `500`        | The handler threw an exception.
 The `message` header will contain the exception  message. |

+ The instruction handler can override this default mapping by returning a `statusCode` result parameter with an integer value.
+Additional the handler can provide a `message` result parameter to pass back in the `MESSAGE` frame returned to the client.

 ## Example SolarNode command handler

 Here is an example `FeedbackInstructionHandler` snippet, that responds to a `/setup/hello` command